 Japanese Candlestick Patterns

 Sometimes an individual candlestick looks the same in two different patterns.
-This is true of numbers 5 and 7 below.

 #1 The Supernova

 The supernova is one of my favorite chart patterns to play.
 Here’s your supernova mantra … repeat after me…